 Given that I’m based out of Minneapolis (US), I’m no stranger to frigid temperatures.
 It’s taken me 8 years of living there to finally figure out how to stay warm while I’m out on my cold weather adventures.
 Luckily for you, I’m here to share all the juicy details!

 For your winter hiking in Norway packing list, be sure to include these must-have items and consider these optional ones.
+If you’re a little nervous about winter hiking, check out these helpful winter hiking safety tips!

 Must-Have Items for Winter Hiking in Norway